 Students are selected for assistantships (TA, Reader, PA, and CA) on the basis of their ability to perform the duties of the positions, which may include teaching, research, computing support, or other tasks.
 Appointments may be for one or two semesters.
 All applicants must be in good academic standing (3.0 cumulative GPA or higher) to be eligible to apply; good academic standing does not, however, guarantee selection.
 Please note that in all cases, salary is potentially taxable income.

-Beginning with students who apply to enter the two-year MIA and MPA programs in January 2017 (or students who were initially enrolled prior to January 2017, but have not been enrolled continuously and full-time and who will be in their second year in 2018-19 or later), scholarship support will no longer be bundled with salary payments for TA, Reader-faculty, Reader-administration, PA and Course Assistant positions in students’ second year.
+As originally announced in August 2016, beginning with students who apply to enter the two-year MIA and MPA programs in January 2017 (or students who were initially enrolled prior to January 2017, but have not been enrolled continuously and full-time and who will be in their second year in 2018-19 or later), scholarship support will no longer be bundled with salary payments for TA, Reader-faculty, Reader-administration, PA and Course Assistant positions in students’ second year.
 Instead, the total amount of scholarship support awarded at admissions will be increased.
 Again, it is important to note that the total level of student aid will remain unchanged.
 The key change is that scholarship support will be offered at the time of admission, rather than bundled with assistantship positions.
 Beginning in 2018-19, assistantship salaries per semester will be as follows:

 Teaching Assistant (TA): $12,000;